nanorc - GNU nano’s configuration file

 bind key "string" menu

 Makes the given key produce the given string in the given menu (or in all menus where the key exists when all is used).
 Besides literal text and/or control codes, the string may contain function names between braces.
-These functions will be invoked when the key is typed.
+These functions are invoked when the key is typed.
 To include a literal opening brace, use {{}.

 unbind key menu